How a content studio went from zero videos to 15+ published. One AI agent. End-to-end.

 Audio, visuals, and timing are compiled into the final video.
 CCV generates YouTube-optimized metadata (titles, descriptions, tags) and creates three thumbnail options for testing.
 The client reviews the output and posts it.

 That's the whole loop.
 Research, write, generate, produce, publish.
-One intern.
+One AI agent.
 No human production team.

 Real viewers.
 Real reactions.